Invitation to Collaborate on the Global Open Science Cloud Initiative

 - Technical Infrastructure: including network connectivity and protocols, secure Authentication and Authorization Infrastructure (AAI), mechanisms for federation of computing , data and other services.

-- Semantic Interoperability: including identifiers, semantic services, rigorous contextual and provenance metadata, analytical tools and virtual research environments.
+- Data Interoperability: including identifiers, semantic services, rigorous contextual and provenance metadata, analytical tools and virtual research environments.

 GOSC will also develop Case Studies of domain and cross-domain research supported by different Open Science infrastructures.
-Four Case Studies are currently planned: incoherent scatter radar data, ecology and biodiversity data, data for SDG13 climate change and disaster risk reduction, and population health data.
+Four Case Studies are currently planned: Incoherent scatter radar data fusion and computation, Biodiversity and ecology information platform, SDG-13 climate change and natural disasters, and Sensitive data federation analysis model in population health.
 The Case Studies will provide a concrete grounding and exemplars for the topics listed above.

 Invitation to collaborate